Insights & advice

 A lot of people focus only on the interest rate when it comes to their mortgage.
 Let’s look at an example to see if the impact of the lowest rate is that significant.

-We’ll use the same numbers as the previous examples, but with a 0.10% lower rate.
+We’ll use the same numbers as the previous examples:

 - Amortization: 25 years